filswan/go-swan-client/README.md

 - [sender].output_dir, only used when -out-dir is omitted in command, see [Configuration](#Configuration)

 **Files generated for each task after this step:**
-- [task-name].csv: a CSV generated for updating task status and fill deal CID for offline deals
+- [task-name]-auto.csv: A CSV generated for updating task status and fill deal CID for offline deals
-- [task-name]-deals.csv: deal CID updated based on [task-name]-metadata.csv generated on next step
+- [task-name]-auto-deals.csv: Deal CID updated based on [task-name]-metadata.csv generated on next step.
-- [task-name]-deals.json: deal CID updated based on [task-name]-metadata.json generated on next step, see [Offline Deal](#Offline-Deal)
+- [task-name]-auto-deals.json: Deal CID updated based on [task-name]-metadata.json generated on next step.
+See [Offline Deal](#Offline-Deal)